wavestone-cdt/EDRSandblast/README.md

 * Change back the permissions to RX

 This approach is fairly simple, and can be used to remove every detected hook all at once.
-Performed by an offensive tool at its begining, this allows the rest of the code to be completely unaware of the hooking mechnanism and perform normally without being monitored.
+Performed by an offensive tool at its beginning, this allows the rest of the code to be completely unaware of the hooking mechnanism and perform normally without being monitored.